Bizarre twist in crash that killed golf team

 The investigation into this week's fiery head-on crash in West Texas now focuses on the revelation that a 13-year-old was driving the ute that struck a van, killing nine people, including six members of a college golf team and their coach.

-The young teen, who is still unidentified, and a man traveling in the truck also died.
+The young teen, who is still unidentified, and a man travelling in the truck also died.

-National Transportation Safety Board Vice Chairman Bruce Landsberg on Thursday revealed the truck was driven by the child.
-He said the truck's left front tire, which was a spare tire, also blew out before impact
+National Transportation Safety Board vice-chairman Bruce Landsberg on Thursday revealed the truck was driven by the child.
+He said the truck's left front tyre, which was a spare tyre, had blown out before the impact.

-Although it was unclear how fast the two vehicles were traveling, "this was clearly a high-speed collision," Landsberg said.
+Although it was unclear how fast the two vehicles were travelling, he said, "this was clearly a high-speed collision".

 It's not unusual for young teens to drive in that region and other more rural parts of the United States.